sangria-graphql/sangria-graphql.github.io/learn.md

 ## Result Marshalling and Input Unmarshalling

 GraphQL query execution needs to know how to serialize the result of execution and how to deserialize arguments/variables.
-Specification itself does not define the data format, instead it uses abstract concepts like map and list.
+The specification itself does not define the data format, instead it uses abstract concepts like map and list.
 Sangria does not hard-code the serialization mechanism.
 Instead it provides two traits for this:

 * `ResultMarshaller` - knows how to serialize results of execution